 College Board alignment

-Updated AP Physics 1 framework & exam format
+AP Physics 1 framework and exam format updates

 Unit-by-unit coverage

-Matches how the course is taught and tested
+corresponds with the way the course is taught and assessed

 FRQ strategy guidance